SoftUni-Internal/interactive-content/EN/06-JPQL-And-Auto-Mapping-Objects/Lesson.md

-# JPQL And Auto Mapping Objects
+# JPQL and Auto Mapping Objects